 Compression for runners...can these form-fitting clothing options really give you an edge?

-WeeViews Ambassador Brynn Cunningham gives you The Rundown on 3 types of compression clothing for runners.
+In this article, WeeViews Ambassador Brynn Cunningham gives you the rundown on 3 types of compression clothing for runners.

-With a bit of planning and tweaking of daily habits, runners can integrate recovery into their day-to-day lives, making recovery rituals automatic, even non-negotiable.
+With a bit of planning and tweaking of daily habits, you can integrate recovery into your day-to-day by making recovery rituals automatic, even non-negotiable.

 To put it simply: